Which files do you need to export in PSP?

 Picture tubes

-As we have mentioned in previous posts, "picture tubes" are often confused for "tubes" created by "tubers".
+As mentioned before, "picture tubes" are often confused for "tubes" created by "tubers".
 Although they are both a type of extracted image without a background, they are used slightly differently.
 Do you need to export them or not?

 If the file you get is a .PspTube format, it means that the designer already exported it as a tube.
 In that case, you only need to save the file in the Picture Tubes folder and you should be good to go.
 If you try to export a .PspTube file, you will end up with a picture tube that won't work well when you activate your Picture Tube tool, and select a tube in your drop down list.

 Files with .tub extension are also ready to use.
-That extension is simply the one used in older versions of PaintShop Pro, and can be used as-is.
+That extension is simply from older versions of PaintShop Pro, and can be used as-is.

 If the file you downloaded is a .PspImage or a .png file, you MIGHT want to export it as a picture tube.
 When you export it, it will then appear in the Picture Tube list, but the first question you have to ask yourself is whether you want or even need it as a picture tube or if you can just as easily copy and paste this image instead of overloading your picture tube list.
 That is up to you.